kevschuetz/kubernetes/2. deployments/readme.md

 A deployment automatically manages a pod so that they can be recreated and scaled.

-This part will cover the creation of the first deployment for an nginx webserver and also how to create a service for the pod so that we can interact with the webserver from the outside world.
+This part will cover the creation of the first deployment for an nginx webserver and also how to create a service for the pod so that we can interact with the webserver from within the cluster without relying on the pod's ip addresses (which are assigned dynamically and therefore not reliable).

 ## Create a deployment for the nginx webserver
 ```